TWAV Leaderboard

 As we walked through the tank room Andy pulled out one of his few remaining bottles of sparkling white wine.
 This sparkler, made of Wayne County Vidal Blanc grapes, was dry and creamy.
 Thoroughly delicious.

 This was a head-to-head competition.
 Two plastic tubs were filled with grapes in various stages of crushedness.
-There was a little hole at the bottom which trickled mohican 032 out to a cup.
+There was a little hole at the bottom which trickled out to a cup.
 Green Dragon went head-to-head with a 6-year old boy who was apparently a professional grape stomper.
 Although she lost the race, she was pleased and purple.

 Enhanced by Zemanta